andre-ye/muadocs/pages/syn_grp/b/2_annotate.md

 a single boundary around the relevant node.

 ## [1] Setting up the Annotation Interface
-Please locate your assigned image range for **min/max** annotation.
+Please locate your assigned image range for **standard** annotation.
 The annotation assignments are [here](https://andre-ye.github.io/muadocs/annot_assigns/syn){:target="_blank"}.
 For instance, suppose that you are annotator ID #4.
 Your assigned image range for standard annotation is 2866 - 2905.

 ![image](https://user-images.githubusercontent.com/73039742/196323345-1b360537-1a30-4490-814e-7a856a7bd7d7.png)